-Dietetics and nutrition
+Dietetics and Nutrition

-What does a Dietitian do?
+What does a dietitian do?

-what's the difference between a Dietitian and a Nutritionist?
+What is the difference between a dietitian and nutritionist?

 Unlike Dietitians, nutritionists do not need to complete an accredited degree.
 In fact, in Australia, anybody can call themselves a “nutritionist” despite having no formal qualifications.
 Only Accredited Practicing Dietitians, like those at The Wellness Workshop, are permitted to provide medical nutrition therapy and work in hospitals, as well having the eligibility to provide eligible patients with rebates through Medicare, DVA, NDIS and a large range of Health Insurance Funds.

 How can The Wellness Workshop dietitians help you?